 To apply for funding for a physics education project, you must register on our grant management system, Flexi-Grant.
 Once you have registered, select the Physics Education Grants from the available grants page.
 For more information on how to register, please see the Flexi-Grant User Guide.

-There is one round of funding each term; summer term funding is now open.
-Applications should be made by 17 July.
-Successful applicants will be notified within two months of the closing date.
+There is one round of funding each term; autumn term funding is now open.
+Successful applicants will be notified within two months of the closing date, which is Monday 7 December.

 All applicants must be based in the UK and working predominantly in England.
 Most applicants are expected to be charities and education establishments – it is rare that funding will be given to a profit-making organisation.